 Chapter 7 works best for people who:

-- Have household income that doesn’t exceed the state median for family size
+- Have household income that doesn’t exceed the state median for family size, which is the Chapter 7 income limit.

 - Have substantial credit card balances, personal loans, and medical bills, because these will be wiped clean.